mstan/GIVHUD/readme.txt

 Special thanks to errur, who inspired this HUD and is responsible for its foundation and creation.

+1.2 Changes
+-Update to handle new Matchmaking bugs and menus.
+-Fix mouseovermenu from cutting off text on loadout screen

 1.1 Changes
 -Updated for Halloween